 Note: I had intended to write this as one post, but I just couldn’t stop writing about our experience (I guess I get pretty excited talking about this stuff 😉 ), so I decided to chunk it out into 3 parts.

-Here are the first 3 things that enabled us to pay off over $51,000 in 17 months.
+Here are the first 3 things that enabled us to pay off over $51,000 of student loans in 17 months.

 1. We Set an Inspiring Goal for Ourselves